yggdrasil-au/RemakeEngineDocs/src/development/creating_operations_json.md

 4. **Leverage placeholder resolution** rather than hardcoding paths.
 Combine global (`project.json`) and module (`config.toml`) values.
 5. **Consider run-all behaviour.** Mark frequently executed operations with `run-all = true` so they participate in the one-click workflow.

 Always validate the manifest by running it end-to-end.
-The CLI?s stream output and prompt summaries help catch typos early.
+The CLI's streamed output and prompt summaries help catch typos early.